TanStack/form/docs/reference/formApi.md

 - ```tsx
     asyncDebounceMs?: number
   ```
-  -  Optional time in milliseconds
+  -  Optional time in milliseconds if you want to introduce a delay before firing off an async action.

 - ```tsx
       onMount?: (values: TData, formApi: FormApi<TData>) => ValidationError
   ```
-  -  Optional function that takes values of `TData` and a formApi that is a generic of `FormApi<TData>` return a `ValidationError`
+  -  Optional function that fires as soon as the component mounts.
 - ```tsx
     onMountAsync?: ( values: TData, formApi: FormApi<TData>) => ValidationError | Promise<ValidationError>
   ```
-  -  Optional async function that takes values of `TData` and a formApi that is a generic of `FormApi<TData>` return a `ValidationError` or a `Promise<ValidationError`
+  -  Optional async function that fires when the component mounts
 - ```tsx
     onMountAsyncDebounceMs?: number
   ```